JordanMarr/SqlHydra/README.md

 Removing the need to pipeline the query builder into a `QueryContext` makes the code a bit more tidy.

 ### Creating a Custom `selectAsync` or `selectTask` Builder
-If the redundancy of passing the generic `HydraReader.Read` static method into the `selectAsync` and `selectTask` builders bothers you, you can easily create your builder that has it baked-in:
+If the redundancy of passing the generated `HydraReader.Read` static method into the `selectAsync` and `selectTask` builders bothers you, you can easily create your builder that has it baked-in:

 ```F#
 let selectTask' ct = selectTask HydraReader.Read ct